bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/NdmpBackupsWithBareos.rst

 The Bareos NDMP implementation is based on the NDMJOB NDMP reference implementation of Traakan, Inc., Los Altos, CA which has a BSD style license (2 clause one) with some enhancements.

-In NDMP, there are different components (called ''agents'') involved in doing backups.
+In NDMP, there are different components (called "agents") involved in doing backups.
 The most important agents are:

 Data Management Agent (DMA)
    is the part that controls the NDMP backup or recover operation.